WRONGFUL DEATH LAWYERS MASSACHUSETTS AND RHODE ISLAND

 What Family Members Can Bring A Wrongful Death Claim?

 If the person that died had a will, the beneficiaries of that will would have standing to bring a claim.
 If friends or charities are named, they may have a right to share in the proceeds of a wrongful death claim.
 If there’s no will, the surviving spouse and children would have standing to make a claim based on the laws of intestacy.
 The claim must be filed by the executor or administrator of the estate of the person that died, so it cannot be filed until the probate court appoints an executor (if there’s a will) or an administrator (if there’s no will.)
 The probate process can be lengthy, so it’s important to speak to an attorney about petitioning the court for letters of administration as soon as possible after you loss.
 The Botelho Law Group is the top wrongful death attorney in Massachusetts and Rhode Island, serving Bristol, Plymouth and Norfolk counties.
+Contact the best Wrongful Death Lawyers in Fall River, Massachusetts at the Botelho Law Group to handle your case.
 Call (888) 269-0988 to schedule a free confidential consultation.